 1.)
 Back to School Fashion Show – my favorite part about going back to school was (and still is) back to school shopping.
 Let the kids show off their new clothes with a fun family fashion show!

 2.)
-Present School Supplies in a Special Way – wrap them up, make a school supply “cake,” or hide them around the house and hold a scavenger hunt – there are many ways to have a little extra fun with receiving their new school supplies this year!
+Present School Supplies in a Special Way – Whether you have bought Bic writing supplies, a colourful notebook or felt tip pens, wrap them up, make a school supply “cake,” or hide them around the house and hold a scavenger hunt – there are many ways to have a little extra fun with receiving their new school supplies this year!
 Also, I know the list we get is fairly specific, with no room to splurge on the fun stuff (which I understand, as it keeps things “fair” at school).
 But, go ahead and splurge on some of that fun stuff and just keep it at home for homework!

 3.)
 Create a Homemade Gift for your Child's Teacher – there are many ideas on Pinterest if you need some inspiration, but making something thoughtful for the teacher, before they have to go back to paper grading, will be fun for your child and the teacher will appreciate the thought behind the gift.